-The English Extension 1 course provides students who undertake Advanced English and are accomplished in their use of English with the opportunity to extend their use of language and self-expression in creative and critical ways.
-Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, they refine their understanding and appreciation of the cultural roles and the significance of texts.
+English Extension 1 provides students with the opportunity to extend their use of language and self-expression in creative and critical ways.
+Students engage with increasingly complex concepts through a broad range of literature from different contexts.
+Through this, they refine their understanding and appreciation of the significance of texts, and the way that literature shapes and reflects the world.